 All events will be held at The Annexe Room-upstairs, The Central United Reformed Church, 60 Norfolk Street Sheffield S1 2JB (facing the Crucible theatre).

 The price of these talks are £8 Members £10 Non Members

 All cheques payable to “Friends of Sheffield Manor Lodge” together with a SAE please– post to:

 FOSML 6 Hawkshead Avenue.
 Dronfield Woodhouse, DRONFIELD, Derbyshire.
 S18 8NB

 David Templeman Chairman – General enquiries, tickets for events and outings-

 email – email@example.com Phone 01246 415497

-We are offering an extra facility to purchase tickets by allowing Members to purchase by Bank Transfer and collect tickets on the day in your name.
+We are offering an extra facility to purchase tickets by allowing people purchasing tickets to pay by Bank Transfer and collect tickets on the day in your name.
 This will save postage 2 ways on behalf of our members.
 Our Bank details are: HSBC bank Sort Code: 40-41-07 Account No: 52064553.
-No need to check or reserve-we will advise everyone when events are filling up.
-You must email us when you have paid so we can allocate tickets before the bank statement arrives.